thraidh/ideas/README.md

 # List of ideas

 This repository contains a number of things which apparently do not exist, but which I would use if they existed.
-The licence for all documents in this repository is CC-BY-NC-SA, so you are not allowed to use them or the contained ideas commercially.
-If you implement some of the ideas, you must do so under an Open Source licence or talk to me.
+The licence for all documents in this repository is CC-BY-NC-SA, so you cannot use this to implement commercially.
+Using the contained documents as design documents for a commercial product counts as a commercial use.
+Rewriting the documents to create a real design document would be creating a derivative which would also be CC-BY-NC-SA and above restrictions would still hold.
+Anyway, there is no reason not to create a non-commercial product or talk to me about alternatives.

-All ideas are described in detail in their own file.
+All ideas are described in detail in their own file and will be fledged out with time.

 # Ideas